 Hello and Welcome!

 My name is Alistair (Ali) Revell, and these pages describe some of the work I do with colleagues and members of my research group at The University of Manchester.
-I'm a senior lecturer in The School of Mechanical, Aerospace & Civil Engineering (MACE), where I also completed my PhD in turbulence modelling and computational fluid dynamics (CFD).
-Our research is extremely varied, and whether I'm teaching turbulence, developing computer simulation software or helping to develop the School's Social Responsibility agenda - the days are always full!.
+I'm a Reader in The School of Mechanical, Aerospace & Civil Engineering (MACE), where I also completed my PhD in turbulence modelling and computational fluid dynamics (CFD).
+Our research is focused on developing novel engineering simulation tools for aerodynamics and bio fluids applications.
 These pages should give a better idea of what all that involves!
+I'm also currently Deputy Head of School and Director of Social Responsibility, so I'm kept fairly busy these days!

 Short bio: I graduated from UMIST in 2002 with a degree in Aerospace Engineering with French (MEng 1st class), where I also spend a 4 month placement at ENSMA, Poitiers.
 I then moved on to a PhD split between The University of Manchester and The IMFT, Toulouse, which also included a placement at EDF in Paris and time at CTR in Stanford.
 More recently I spent 4 months in Madrid with the numerical simulation group in CIEMAT.
 More details about my work can be found here.